Food and Drug Administration, HHS.

 Small numbers for major food animal species were established on a different basis and this process is discussed in response to comment 11 of this document.

-Additionally, making one small number for each major species publicly available permits sponsors to independently assess, early in the drug development process, the likelihood that particular potential intended uses will qualify as minor uses and plan drug development accordingly.
+Additionally, making one small number for each major species publicly available permits sponsors to independently assess, early in the drug development process, the likelihood that particular potential intended uses Start Printed Page 43045will qualify as minor uses and plan drug development accordingly.

 (Comment 4) Two comments indicated that obtaining epidemiological data on animal disease prevalence is “difficult to impossible” or “almost impossible” to obtain.
 One comment was apparently made as a basis for arguing against the establishment of small numbers, and the other for the purpose of requesting information regarding how such information might be obtained.